CloudI/website/_build/html/_sources/Book_Recommendation_Application.txt

 *   Creation of a
     *Book Service*
     that will interact with the web pages using a RESTful API.
-    This service will be managed and executed using CloudI and will be created using the Erlang programming language.
+    This service will be executed by CloudI and will be created using the Erlang programming language.

 *   Use of a CloudI
     *MySQL Service Adapter*
-    to provide location transparency for the MySQL database backend.
+    to provide flexibility for the MySQL database backend.

 *   HTML pages will call the
     *Book Service*